What does a workplace at this stage look like?

-A workplace at this stage will be beginning to explore gender equity and violence against women, specifically in terms of what role their workplace can have in the prevention of violence against women.
+A workplace at this stage will be beginning to explore gender equity and violence against women, specifically in terms of what role their workplace can have in the promotion of gender equality and the prevention of violence against women.

 The discussion may be led by a few dedicated employees, with the aim to build a business case to the leadership team about the importance of gender equity and prevention of violence against women principles, and their alignment with the purpose of the workplace.

-Introducing your workplace to key campaigns, such as 16 Days of Activism, International Women’s Day, and White Ribbon Day will raise awareness of the importance of gender equality and the prevention of violence against women in the workplace.
+Introducing your workplace to key campaigns, such as International Women’s Day and16 Days of Activism will raise awareness of the importance of gender equality and the prevention of violence against women in the workplace.

 This stage is about sustainable awareness raising in an environment where the concepts of gender equity and prevention of violence against women may be new.